-1A.
-Programs are organized and marketed in broad careerfocused academic and workforce communities or "metamajors."
+Practice 1A.
+Programs are organized and marketed in broad career-focused academic and workforce communities or "meta-majors."

-Colleges made significant progress scaling the use of meta-majors to organize programs based on student end goals.
+Colleges made significant progress scaling the use of meta-majors to organize programs based on student end goals (Figure 2).
 Meta-majors took on different titles based on the college, such as Pathways, Areas of Study, Communities, Schools Of, Institutes, Career Clusters, Career Pathways, and Divisions.
-Of the colleges that reported, 93% were scaling or at scale with the use of meta-majors (Figure 1).
+Of the 48 Texas Pathways colleges, 77% reported to be scaling or at scale with the use of meta-majors, representing a growth of 17% from 2021.

-Figure 1.
-Number of colleges at each level of scale in Practice 1A.
+Figure 2.
+Proportion of colleges at each level of scale in Practice 1A in 2021 and 2023.
+N = 48